fex01/servicenow-notes/sn-discovery.md

     - Delays the discovery process
   - Credential-less Discovery
     - Used as an interim method for Discovery
-    - Allows for partial Cl information gathering via NMAP
+    - Allows for partial CI information gathering via NMAP
-    - Supports the creation and modification of host and application Cls before credentials are created
+    - Supports the creation and modification of host and application CIs before credentials are created
     - Data gathering is limited to Windows and Linux
     - configuration
       - needs to be enabled